Canadian Neutron Initiative (CNI)

 What is the Canadian Neutron Initiative (CNI)?

-The CNI is a pan-Canadian effort in a response to the imminent loss of an irreplaceable tool – neutron beams – essential to Canada’s clean economy, security and health goals, beginning in March 2018.
+The CNI is a pan-Canadian effort in a response to the loss of an irreplaceable tool – neutron beams – essential to Canada’s clean economy, security and health goals, as of March 2018.
 The CNI proposes a pragmatic, cost-effective solution to this urgent public policy challenge, aiming to sustain access for Canadians to an irreplaceable critical scientific tool, today and tomorrow.
 It proposes to establish a new framework for stewardship of Canada’s capability for research with neutron beams.

 Who uses neutron beams as research tools?